Willy Chinyama

 William Chinyama (born 18 April 1984) is a Zambian defender with ZESCO United F.C. in Zambia.
 He has 3 international caps for Zambia.

 Career

 Chinyama is a product of the GVM soccer academy which was founded by 1997 COSAFA Castle Cup, winning coach, the late George Mungwa.
 But it was at FAZ Division one side Forest Rangers that he started to realize his potential.

 With ZESCO United, Chinyama started slowly but as season progressed he grew in stature and he earned a call up to the national team in 2007.

 The right footed defender made his international debut in the Ghana 2008 African Cup of nations qualifiers in 1–1 draw against Chad at Chililabombwe's Konkola Stadium.
 His impressive display at left full back won him praise from many soccer pundits and fans.

 The Lusaka born was dropped from the starting XI in the final match against South Africa as long serving Joseph Musonda was preferred.

-Despite being the understudy to first choice full backs; Clive Hachilensa and Musonda, many see him the better of the trio.